scheffler/cfhome-nav/README.md

 ## Punch list

 * bring persona block up a level. it needs to be alongside the ChoicePanel and LinksPanel
+* set width for the main panel, don't want to grow to the entire screen size
 * use alternating panel background colors to highlight the sections rather than the down arrow graphic
 * Keep track of choice selection in state
 * Use separate transition to control the show/hide of the link panel